jainam-patel-1214/SchoolManagement/README.md

 ## BEFORE RUNNING PROJECT MOVE 002.sql FROM `middleware` into `migration` DIR SO YOU GET TEMPORARY DATA ADDED IN YOUR DATABASE

+## ALL THE PASSWORDS FOR NOW ARE REQUIRED TO BE 8 CHARACTERS IRRESPECTIVE OF ROLES

 # register api

 - api -> post to <http://localhost:8090/register> body - user, pwd and role you want